Dynamic Gossip: Introduction

 After the call $ab$, $a$ and $b$ know each other's secrets.
 After the call $bc$, $b$ and $c$ know all secrets.
 Although $a$ knows $c$'s number, it does not know $c$'s secret; whereas $c$ knows $a$'s secret: therefore, the arrow for pair $(a,c)$ is dashed and the arrow for pair $(c,a)$ is solid.
 After the final call $ac$ all agents know all secrets.
-On complete graphs every execution of the Learn New Secret protocol will terminate successfully.
+We have achieved success.
+On this graph, and in fact on all complete graphs, every execution of $\LNS$ will terminate successfully.
+On the circle graph mentioned above every execution of $\LNS$ will also terminate successfully (note that the second call sequence of length 6 is an execution of $\LNS$).
+We say that on such graphs $\LNS$ is {\em strongly successful}.

-We now execute the protocol on a graph that is not complete (for the number relation).
-Without full connectivity, we can execute the same protocol again.
-On condition that you can only call someone if you have that person's number but do not yet know that person's secret, deadlock is now possible.
-In the graph below $a$ knows $b$'s number and $b$ knows $c$'s number.
-(We assume that agents also know their own number.)
+The second row of Figure \ref{fig.intro} depicts the execution of protocol $\LNS$ on a graph with an incomplete number relation.
 The call $bc$ can be made because $b$ knows $c$'s number but doesn't know $c$'s secret.
 After that, $b$ and $c$ share their numbers and secrets.
 Subsequently the call $ab$ can be made, after which $a$ and $b$ know all numbers and all secrets.
 As they know all secrets, they will make no further calls.
-Unfortunately, agent $c$ does not know $a$'s secret but also doesn't know $a$'s number, so cannot make a call.
+Unfortunately, agent $c$ does not know $a$'s secret but also does not know $a$'s number, so cannot make a call.
 We are stuck.
+This execution of protocol $\LNS$ does not terminate (i.e., the execution halts without exiting the until-loop of the algorithm, that would result in termination).
+The third row of Figure \ref{fig.intro} depicts a successful execution $ab;bc;ac$ of $\LNS$ on the same graph.
+On this graph some executions of $\LNS$ is successful and other executions of $\LNS$ are unsuccessful.
+We say that on this graph $\LNS$ is {\em weakly successful}.